MicrosoftDocs/architecture-center/docs/reference-architectures/data/stream-processing-databricks.md

 ## Security considerations

 Access to the Azure Database workspace is controlled using the [administrator console](https://docs.databricks.com/administration-guide/admin-settings/index.html).
 The administrator console includes functionality to add users, manage user permissions, and set up single sign-on.
-Access control for workspaces, clusters, jobs, and tables is also set through the administrator console.
+Access control for workspaces, clusters, jobs, and tables can also be set through the administrator console.

 ### Managing secrets